SmitdCatchy/warcry-companion/README.md

 <details>
   <summary>Features</summary>

-- add fighter type: Ally.
+- added a new fighter type: Ally.
-- add prohibitive runemark form field in ability dialog.
+- added prohibitive runemark form field in ability dialog.
 - sort abilities by type and name.

 </details>